 Here’s a secret that you shouldn’t know.
 When you log in to those sales letters that are 1.5 hours long, you get excited about something, but you don’t feel like you learned anything?
 Those are designed that way.

 In high ticket affiliate marketing, video sale letters (or VSLs) help sell the customer that the high price point is worth it because you learned something for free.
-If the video starts out with people pretending to log in from around the world, it is going to be a high ticket item.
+If the video starts with people pretending to log in from around the world, it will be a high-ticket item.

-If the presenter wants to share with you “3 secrets” it is a VSL aimed at getting you excited about the product they are going to sell.
+If the presenter wants to share with you “3 secrets,” it is a VSL aimed at getting you excited about the product they will sell.

-VSLs aren’t really a thing with low ticket items because there is already social proof.
-For example, when you go to purchase something on Amazon, you can scroll down and read all of the reviews before buying.
-When you’re purchasing digital products, that has to be engineered a bit.
+VSLs aren’t really a thing with low-ticket items because there is already social proof.
+For example, when you purchase something on Amazon, you can scroll down and read all of the reviews before buying.
+But, of course, when you’re purchasing digital products, that must be engineered a bit.

-In most cases, low ticket items are treated like a commodity.
-There isn’t a lot of hand wringing over the product.
-Usually, low ticket items are take it or leave it, where as most people don’t purchase high ticket items right away.
+In most cases, low-ticket items are treated as a commodity.
+Therefore, there isn’t a lot of hand wringing over the product.
+Usually, low ticket items take it or leave it, whereas most people don’t purchase high ticket items right away.